LUCIDWEBHOSTING/lucidwebhosting.github.io/README.md

-# lucidwebhosting.github.io
+# Hi there 👋.

-Github Static Site for LucidWebhosting
+This repo is for the Github Static Site for LucidWebhosting found [here](# lucidwebhosting.github.io)

-Hi there 👋.

 ###  🙋‍♀️ **What is LucidWebhosting**?
 LucidWebhosting is a multinational webhosting technology and digital marketing and advertsing company which focuses on e-commerce, cloud computing, digital streaming,among others.